saimsajidirl/Content-Craft/README.md

 ## Author

-Created by Muhammad Saim Sajid.
+Created by Muhammad Saim.
 Reach out on [LinkedIn](https://www.linkedin.com/) or GitHub.